-3. Execute Check Steps - Similar to the recording, the playback has a set of check steps that can be run

-4. Reset system date and time - For each target system, set the system date and time on each application server back to the time that the system copy was taken.
+- 3. Execute Check Steps Similar to the recording, the playback has a set of check steps that can be run against it in order to validate that the system and test plan are ready for playback.
+Run all check steps and evaluate the results to determine readiness for playback. - 4.
+Reset system date and time For each target system, set the system date and time on each application server back to the time that the system copy was taken.
 This ensures that the playback is done into the system as it was when the recording was taken.
 This may require that the SAP system is taken down first and then restarted in order to achieve this.
 This can be done either by setting the operating system clock on the server(s) or by using TimeShiftX.